mike0618/enc-chat/README.md

 ## Project Statement:

-Create a GUI chat with a user nicknames list, send encrypted messages directly to users and unencrypted broadcast messages.
+Create a GUI chat with a user nicknames list, send encrypted personal messages not readable on the server, and encrypted broadcast messages.

 ## Libraries: